ashutoshmjain/gita/src/knower.md

 >
 > The prompt that we give to an LLM thus runs through the attention mechanism.
 Attention, clubbed with the vast model of trained tokens, then probabilistically renders one word at a time to provide a response to your prompt.
 In this example, think of Prakriti as the state of the LLM and Purusha as the attention mechanism.
 When potential and attention join together, they manifest an artifact.
 The only difference is that in our quantum computer of Prakriti and Purusha, the manifests are real things, while in LLMs, it is a poem!
 Or cat pics. :-)

-The scripture states the cycle has no definitive beginning or end or order.
+The scripture states the cycle has no definitive beginning or end or order becasuse there is no notion of Time.
+The time (Kala) is an emergent behaviour of the manifested.
+It is the way we present the information flow.

 For example's sake, let us assume Prakṛti begins in a state of Tamas (pure equilibrium).
 The proximity of Puruṣa creates an excitation, giving rise to Rajas, which leads to a definitive option pair out of a multitude of possible pairs.
 This is seen as a vibration of an open-ended string.
 Sattva then resolves this by selecting one side of the duality.
 This is where Puruṣa's attention gets locked into a scalar (non-dual) state of Prakṛti, which is then called the "manifest."

 The other side of the chosen duality holds the knowledge.
 For example, if the manifest is "Heads," then the knowledge is the awareness that "I am not Heads." - just the way you beleive you are not your image in the mirror - yes you two look alike but image doesn't exist.
 Think of your image as unmanifested knowledge locked in the system.
 In QM this idea is represented as "complex conjugate" though not this lucid.

 This means the probability of "Not Heads" in the next trial increases by one vote.
-In the next trial, Sattva is likely to choose "Not Heads" for the observer, but if it didn't, "Tails" now has two extra votes and thus an even higher probability.
+It is important to be careful here because the each "toss of the coin" is independent of previous toss.
+We CAN'T icrease the probability of Tails based on the results of past trial, but we can sure increase the probability of a "thing" that is NOT a designated outcome.
+So "Not Heads" is a way to circumvent the formalisation of probability theory.
+In truth "Not Heads" in this case is same as Tails becuse there are only two "real" options.
+In the next trial, thus, Sattva is likely to choose "Not Heads" for the observer, but if it didn't, "Tails" now has two extra votes and thus an even higher probability.

+> The idea of saying "NOT-HEADS" as the knowledge is a crucial point here.
+It means "knowledge" may represent a proxy vote in the probablistic disposition of the trial but it can't manifest (in real) on its own.
+It must take on the shape of "Tails".

 Keep in mind that the three Gunas are not some external monitoring system.
 These are the inherent properties of Prakriti—manifest or unmanifest—just like Quantum systems have three fundamental properties: Charge, Mass, and Spin.